linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond/Basis Trades and Treasury Market Illiquidity.md

 As a result, while the general evidence points to sales

-- f the basis by hedge funds during March, we do not find conclusive evidence that these sales in turn caused greater illiquidity in the Treasury market.
+of the basis by hedge funds during March, we do not find conclusive evidence that these sales in turn caused greater illiquidity in the Treasury market.
 While many

-- f the risks of this trade seem to have materialized, evidence of spillovers into Treasury liquidity and shortterm funding disruptions are limited.
+of the risks of this trade seem to have materialized, evidence of spillovers into Treasury liquidity and shortterm funding disruptions are limited.
 However, it is worth noting that had liquidity not returned to the Treasury market when it did, and had repo rates not